devedevo/blog/aboutme.md

 - Network administrations for small businesses
 - Desktop applications for small business needs in Visual Basic 6, C++ (2002-2007)
 - MS Access database and gui development (2000-2004)
-- Desktop publishing (DTP for corporate identy, posters, brochures) and web design at work and for music bands (1997-2007)
+- Desktop publishing (DTP for corporate identity, posters, brochures) and web design at work and for music bands (1997-2007)